Balabibalabon/XDMVFL/README.md

-# CMDBA : Detection and Mitigation of Backdoor Attacks by Contribution Measurement in Vertical Federated Learning
+# XDM-VFL: Explainable Detection and Mitigation Against Backdoor Attacks in Vertical Federated Learning

 This repository implements a **Vertical Federated Learning (VFL)** training pipeline with pluggable backdoor **attacks** and **defenses**.
 The main entry point is **`train_new.py`**, which trains a VFL model (clean or poisoned), optionally applies a defense, and evaluates on clean/poisoned test sets.